a-matala/a-matala.github.io/coop.md

 Quality Assurance intern supporting inspection, testing, and documentation operations.

 ### Technical Work
--Inspected assemblies and components using MIL-STD specifications and standards to ensure all products met rigorous quality requirements.
+- Inspected assemblies and components using MIL-STD specifications and standards to ensure all products met rigorous quality requirements.
--Identified, documented, and reported defects to suport corrective action, reduing the frequency of recurring issues in production.
+- Identified, documented, and reported defects to suport corrective action, reduing the frequency of recurring issues in production.
--Collaborated with other team members and project managers to resolve quality concerns and streamline workflow.
+- Collaborated with other team members and project managers to resolve quality concerns and streamline workflow.
--Verified part tolerances and ensured strict adherence to fabrication requirements.
+- Verified part tolerances and ensured strict adherence to fabrication requirements.

 ### Tools & Technologies
 Technical Documentation • Communication • Quality Inspection • Excel